hashicorp/terraform/website/source/docs/providers/kubernetes/r/resource_quota.html.markdown

 ## Import

-Resource Quota can be imported using its name, e.g.
+Resource Quota can be imported using its namespace and name, e.g.

 ```
-$ terraform import kubernetes_resource_quota.example terraform-example
+$ terraform import kubernetes_resource_quota.example default/terraform-example
 ```